Huiton-Wu/huiton-wu.github.io/_pages/about.md

 News
 ======
-- [2024.06] Our work was recognized as an Outstanding Paper at the 16th Annual Conference on Decision Sciences.
+- [2024.06] Our work was recognized as an Outstanding Paper at the 16th Annual Conference on Decision Sciences in China.
 - [2024.06] Our work **Citation Advantage of Positive Words** is published on Scientometrics